 Reformed in Germany during October 1949, the Squadron spent several short periods with fighters of the period, Mosquitos, Vampires and Venoms until again disbanding during 1957, only to reform yet again in January 1959 with Meteor night fighters.
 Three years later, Javelins replaced the Meteors and these remained on strength until once again No. 11 Squadron was disbanded in 1966.
 Reforming in early 1967 with Lightnings, the Squadron spent the next 17 years flying this aircraft, until disbanding in May 1988, prior to reforming at Leeming three months later with the Tornado F3.
 In Oct 2005, after another period of 17 years, the Squadron once again disbanded.

 XI Squadron reformed at RAF Coningsby on 29 Mar 07 as the second frontline Typhoon squadron to form.
-As multi-role lead squadron, it will spearhead the development of Typhoon’s air-to-surface capability, which will be ready for deployed operations by mid-08.
+As multi-role lead squadron, it spearheads the development of Typhoon’s air-to-surface capability.